Former US soldier now fighting in Ukraine tells of days trapped in 'house of horrors' - KESQ

 Kevin and his colleagues were on the receiving end of artillery fire.
 During battles in Afghanistan, Iraq, or Syria, these foreign soldiers were calling in the air strikes and artillery bombardments.
 They’d never known was it was like on the receiving end.

-Kevin says that, faced with the reality of battle, many foreigners decided to leave.
+Kevin says that, faced with the reality of battle, many foreign fighters decided to leave.
 “That’s when they say, ‘Maybe this isn’t for me.’
 The first time that round comes in within 20 meters is the first time you’re like, ‘Oh, sh*t,'” he said.

 Day after day, Kevin and his buddies concluded that they, too, had had enough.
 Then the next day came, bringing with it new orders and new missions, and they found themselves staying on.
 Eventually, he says, they wound up at the sauna and gym complex where they holed up for four days, even as the building slowly disintegrated under Russian shelling.